Federal, State and Local Taxes

 Self Employment Taxes

-Regardless of whether you have a few employees, or just yourself, you are more than likely classified as self employed.
+Unless your business is a corporation for tax purposes, you are classified as self employed.
 Being self employed, you will need to understand employment taxes.
-This could include Federal Income Tax, Social Security & Medicare, Additional Medicare Tax, Federal Unemployment Tax, and Self Employment Tax.
+This could include Federal Income Tax, Social Security & Medicare, Additional Medicare Tax, and Federal Unemployment Tax.
 There are available tools from the IRS to help you determine how much you could owe in employment taxes, as well as determine employment tax due dates.